neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/NodeTypes/NodeTypeDefinition.rst

   - when moving this node, all node variants are also moved (across all dimensions)
   - Recursive copying only happens *inside* this aggregate, and stops at nested aggregates.

-  The most prominent *aggregate* is `TYPO3.Neos:Document` and everything which inherits from it, like `TYPO3.Neos.NodeTypes:Page`.
+  The most prominent *aggregate* is `Neos.Neos:Document` and everything which inherits from it, like `Neos.Neos.NodeTypes:Page`.

 ``superTypes``
   An array of parent node types inherited from as keys with a boolean values.::

-    'TYPO3.Neos:Document':
+    'Neos.Neos:Document':
       superTypes:
         'Acme.Demo.ExtraMixin': true

-    'TYPO3.Neos:Shortcut':
+    'Neos.Neos:Shortcut':
       superTypes:
         'Acme.Demo.ExtraMixin': false